-This easy veggie burger recipe produces flavorful, substantial, very filling veggie burgers.
-Their taste is similar to falafel, but they’re not deep fried.
+This easy veggie burger recipe produces flavorful, substantial, very filling meatless patties.
+Their taste is similar to falafel, but they’re not deep-fried.

 I think they taste way better than commercial veggie burgers.
-And they are probably healthier than many commercial brands since they don’t contain any fillers, preservatives, flavorings, etc.
+And they are probably healthier too, since they don’t contain any additives, fillers, preservatives, flavorings, etc.

 Are they gluten-free?

-I use quick-cooking oats in this veggie burger recipe.
+I use quick-cooking oats in this recipe.
 If you need the burgers to be gluten-free, you will need to make sure that your oats are marked as gluten-free.

 How to serve veggie burgers?

 You can serve them in a bun with some mayo.
 But for us, since we eat low carb, they are perfectly wonderful when served on a plate, topped with a dollop of sour cream.
 Another low carb option is to serve them on cloud bread.

 You can keep leftovers in the fridge, in a sealed container, for about 3 days.
 Reheat them in the microwave on 50% power.

 More tasty meatless recipes